dailystory/Mater/README.md

 Markdown files can be referenced directly by removing the .md extension.
 For example, \articles\demos\hello.md is accessible as /demos/hello.

-Images added to your directories and referenced in your markdown files.
+Want to include images?
+Just copy and paste images into your directories and reference them in your markdown files.

 ## Setting Page Title, Description and More
 You can add a Json string to the start of your markdown file to tell Mater the page title, description, and more.